 Jokic, Nuggets recover to top Timberwolves in OT, 100-98

-Denver has won four straight.
-Karl-Anthony Towns had 25 points and 16 rebounds, Andrew Wiggins also scored 25 and Josh Okogie had 17 points for Minnesota.
+Denver has won four straight, despite allowing a 16-0 Timberwolves run in the final 6:43 of regulation to force overtime.
+Karl-Anthony Towns had 25 points, 16 rebounds and six assists, Andrew Wiggins also scored 25 and Josh Okogie had 17 points for Minnesota.
 The Timberwolves played without their two top point guards.
-Jeff Teague was out due to illness and Shabazz Napier sat with a right hamstring strain.
+Jeff Teague was out due to illness, and Shabazz Napier sat with a right hamstring strain.

 Denver guard Malik Beasley sat out the second half with an illness.
-The Nuggets went 8 minutes, 3 seconds without a point before Barton hit a 3-pointer with 3:40 left in overtime.
-He hit another to put Denver ahead 98-94, but Minnesota rallied to tie it with 26.2 seconds left.
+The Nuggets went 8 minutes, 3 seconds without a point before Jokic had a putback with 3:40 left in overtime.
+Barton hit a 3-pointer with 3:07 left, then hit another to put Denver ahead 98-94 with 1:52 left, but Minnesota rallied to tie it with 26.2 seconds to play.

-Barton passed it to Jokic on the wing and he hit a fadeaway jumper over Towns to put the Nuggets ahead.
+Barton passed it to Jokic on the wing, and he hit a fadeaway jumper over Towns to put the Nuggets ahead.
 Okogie missed a desperation 3-pointer from the corner as time expired.
-Denver trailed by two at halftime but outscored Minnesota 27-13 in the third quarter to lead 76-64 heading into the fourth.
-Millsap, who was scoreless in the first half, had all 14 of his points in the third to lead the way for the Nuggets.
+Denver trailed by two at halftime but outscored Minnesota 26-14 in the third quarter to lead 76-64 heading into the fourth.
+Millsap had all 14 of his points in the third to lead the way for the Nuggets.

-Denver increased its lead to a game-high 16 points on Gary Harris' corner 3-pointer with 6:43 left, prompting a Timberwolves timeout.
+The Nuggets increased their lead to a game-high 16 points on Gary Harris' corner 3-pointer with 6:43 left, prompting a Timberwolves timeout.
 The Nuggets went scoreless the rest of regulation and the first 1:20 of overtime.
 Minnesota grabbed momentum out of the timeout, going on a 16-0 run to tie it on Towns' corner 3-pointer with 42.4 seconds left.

 Both teams had a chance to take the lead after that, but Jamal Murray missed two shots, including one at the buzzer, and Wiggins was off on his 27-foot 3-point attempt.